Smooth Flow Matching for Synthesizing Functional Data: Supporting Results

-Following the Gamma process model in Section~\ref{sec:simu}, we generate noisy observations as \( Y_{ij} = X_{i}(T_{ij}) + \tau_{ij} \), for \( i = 1, \ldots, n \) and \( j = 1, \ldots, J_i \), where \( \tau_{ij},\ j=1,\ldots,J_i \) are independent mean-zero Gaussian noises with variance set to \( \frac{1}{J_i} \sum_{j=1}^{J_i} X_{i}^2(T_{ij}) \times \text{noise level} \), for each \( i \).
-Based on the noisy and irregular observations, we apply SFM to learn the vector field for data generation.
-In addition, we also apply SFM to the denoised data of \( Y_{ij} \), obtained from Remark~\ref{Re: noise}.
-The denoised values are then used as input for SFM.
-In Figure~\ref{fig:noise}, we show the Wasserstein distances between the true data and the generated data from SFM with noisy or denoised input.
-We observe that the performance of SFM slightly deteriorates as the noise level increases.
-In contrast, applying denoising to data prior to generation improves the performance of SFM, making it less sensitive to the added noise.
+Based on these noisy and irregular observations, we apply SFM to learn the vector field for data generation.
+In addition, we apply SFM to the denoised data \(Y_{ij}\) obtained from Remark~\ref{Re: noise}, where the denoised values are used as inputs to SFM.